Senator Asks FBI Director To Justify His 'Ill-Informed' Policy Proposal For Encryption - Slashdot

 Not trolling.
 Serious question.
 Different states have different policies and it seems likely have acceptable outcomes in their respective societies.
 North Korea allegedly is the worst, with the mandated document editors saving copies of, and watermarking everything you write.
 But even in the US we've lived with having all printers watermark all documents (why you run out of yellow ink so fast) as well as PRISM and other data slurps.
 On the flip side law enforcement has had to confront cryptography for

-Re:How is China solving this dillema (Score:4, Informative)
+Re:How is China solving this dillema (Score:5, Insightful)

 Nope - the key difference is whether your government is into control freakery.